-Biden is set to meet with Senate Republicans, with no clear bipartisan path forward on infrastructure
+Biden holds ‘good faith’ infrastructure talks with Senate Republicans, but they’re still far apart on the hardest questions

 In the poll, about 37 percent of those surveyed said they favored the Biden administration’s $2 trillion infrastructure proposal, while 47 percent said they preferred the Republicans’ targeted plan at a fraction of the cost, said the official, who spoke on the condition of anonymity to disclose internal data collected for Senate Republicans.

-Any agreement “needs to meet what 18 months ago the average reporter would have said infrastructure was,” Blunt said.

-Another significant sticking point is how any package will be paid for, and that is unlikely to be resolved during Thursday’s meeting.
+Another significant sticking point is how any package will be paid for.
 The main source of revenue the White House wants to use to finance its proposal would require unraveling parts of the 2017 tax law, which GOP senators have said is a “red line” for them and a position that top Republican leaders underscored in a separate meeting with Biden on Wednesday.

+“I think both in yesterday’s meeting with the two leaders, and in this meeting, they clearly understand that would not be something we [could support],” Blunt said.

-In turn, Senate Republicans have proposed raising the gas tax and implementing user fees for other modes of transportation, although the White House has said Biden opposes a gas tax hike.
+In turn, Senate Republicans have proposed raising the gas tax and implementing user fees for other modes of transportation, including electric vehicles.
+The White House, for its part, has said Biden opposes a gas tax hike.

-Sen. Shelley Moore Capito (R-W.Va.), who has been the chief GOP emissary between the White House and Senate Republicans on the issue, said she plans to focus the negotiation primarily on what the two sides actually want to spend money on.
-How to pay for it, she said, will come later.

-“I think that’s the best starting place for us,” Capito said Wednesday.
-She will lead the discussions on Thursday with Biden, along with Blunt and GOP Sens.
+Capito and Blunt were joined by GOP Sens.
 John Barrasso (Wyo.), Mike Crapo (Idaho), Patrick J. Toomey (Pa.) and Roger Wicker (Miss.).
+Vice President Harris, Commerce Secretary Gina Raimondo and Transportation Secretary Pete Buttigieg also attended.

-But Capito, Senate Minority Leader Mitch McConnell (R-Ky.) and virtually all other Senate Republicans have warned that they won’t touch the 2017 tax overhaul, drawing fresh criticism from Democrats that the GOP is unwilling to compromise.
+Capito, Senate Minority Leader Mitch McConnell (R-Ky.) and virtually all other Senate Republicans have warned that they won’t touch the 2017 tax overhaul, drawing fresh criticisms from Democrats that the GOP is unwilling to compromise.

 “The Republicans are saying those megacorporations that use roads and bridges and transportation systems every single day as part of their efforts to generate revenue . . . shouldn’t have to pay a penny, and their employees, middle-income workers, should have to bear the burden,” Sen. Ron Wyden (D-Ore.), the chairman of the Finance Committee, said Wednesday.